mwangi-george/Statistical-Analysis/multiple-linear-regression.md

 # Modeling Two Numeric Explanatory Variables

 In the previous examples, the models had one numeric and one categorical explanatory variable.
-In this section we will check what changes if we have two numeric explanatory variables instead.
+In this section we will consider a two numeric explanatory variables case.

 Two numeric explanatory variables and one numeric response variable gives three variables to plot.
 In a case like this, we have two choices;